apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

  - `max_examples` limits the number of test executions to generate,
  - `stateful_step_count` limits the length of test executions, and
- - `deadline` limits the running time of every execution, which we set to `None`, as the running times may vary.
+ - `deadline` limits the run-time of every execution, which we set to `None`, as the run-times may vary.

 We run the test with the Python testing framework as follows: